ccchengff/ccchengff.github.io/content/_index.md

 <p style="color:Red">
 <strong>
-I'm on the job market now!
-Feel free to contact me if you have any openings that align with my skills and experience.
+I will be joining the School of Artificial Intelligence, Shanghai Jiao Tong University as a tenure-track Associate Professor this summer.
+I am actively looking for self-motivated and self-disciplined students (with opening‌ positions for PhD/Master students).
+Feel free to send me an e-mail (ccchengff [AT] gmail [DOT] com) if you are interested.
 </strong>
 </p>